-Causes Of Voice Change During Pregnancy:
+Causes Of Voice Change During Pregnancy

-1. Hormonal Changes:
+1. Hormonal changes

 Just like the other parts of the body, the vocal cords also swell during pregnancy.
 It causes heaviness in the vocal folds, altering the singing range.
 Pregnant women lose top notes but gain notes at the bottom.
 Do not strain your throat to reach the top notes.
 The blood vessels are extremely fragile during this time and may rupture if you strain to reach the top notes.
 It may also cause the vocal cords to tear.

-6. Prone To LPR:
+6. Prone to LPR

-7. Decrease In Nasal Resonance:
+7. Decrease In Nasal Resonance

-8. Change InPosture:
+8. Change In Posture

-Consult A Laryngologist:
+When To Consult A Laryngologist

 You should seek medical help in the following situations: